Who is currently eligible for booster vaccines?

 If we need a booster shot, does that mean that the vaccines aren’t working?

-According to the CDC, COVID-19 vaccines are working well to prevent severe illness, hospitalization, and death, even against the widely circulating Delta variant.
+According to the CDC, COVID-19 vaccines are working well to prevent severe illness, hospitalization, and death, even against the widely circulating COVID variants.
 However, public health experts are starting to see reduced protection, especially among certain populations, against mild and moderate disease.

 What are the risks to getting a booster shot?

 According to the CDC, so far, reactions reported after getting the Pfizer-BioNTech booster shot were similar to that of the 2-shot primary series.
 Fatigue and pain at the injection site were the most commonly reported side effects, and overall, most side effects were mild to moderate.
 However, as with the 2-shot primary series, serious side effects are rare, but may occur.

 Am I still considered “fully vaccinated” if I don’t get a booster shot?

 According to the CDC, yes.
 Everyone is still considered fully vaccinated two weeks after their second dose in a 2-shot series, such as the Pfizer-BioNTech or Moderna vaccines, or two weeks after a single-dose vaccine, such as the J&J/Janssen vaccine.

 Can I get a flu vaccine at the same time I get my COVID-19 booster shot?